BluesparkLabs/showroom/README.md

 ### Requirements

-The showroom theme has been tested with [Galleria 1.3.3](http://galleria.io/static/galleria-1.3.3.zip).
+The showroom theme has been tested with [Galleria 1.3.3](http://galleria.io/static/galleria-1.3.3.zip) and is expected to work with the latest version as well.

 ### Installation